How to Spot an Addiction to Opiates

 Outpatient treatment does not require the individual to stay elsewhere, and they can stay at home and attend therapy and counseling regularly.
-This could be a couple times a week or everyday, depending on what the individual needs.
+This could be a couple of times a week or every day, depending on what the individual needs.

 Medications may also be used during Opiate addiction treatment to alleviate the individual’s withdrawal symptoms and speed up the detoxification process.
 Psychological treatment is also required, and the person will have to attend one on one therapy sessions, group therapy or family counseling.